JOIN US FOR A 2026 HEALING ADVENTURE!

 *Source: seer.cancer.gov, American Cancer Society, National MS Society

-In 2015, First Descents worked with the University of Michigan to evaluate the psychosocial benefits of our programming.
-The infographic above highlights the top findings from this study including an increase in self esteem, body image and our participants ability to cope with cancer and its ongoing effects.
+Benefits of FD Programming & Cancer: In 2015, First Descents worked with the University of Michigan to evaluate the psychosocial benefits of our programming on young adults diagnosed with cancer.
+The top findings from this study included an increase in self-esteem, body image and our participants’ ability to cope with cancer and its ongoing effects.
 Additionally, reports of moderate to severe depression and anxiety (as measured by the PHQ-4) marked a 60% decrease for FD participants.

-This 2015 study continued First Descents’ effort to better understand the psychosocial effects of going on a First Descents program following up on a study conducted in 2012 with the Keck Graduate Institute.
-The full studies from 2015 and 2012 are linked below.
+Psychosocial Effects of FD Programs: The 2015 study continued First Descents’ effort to better understand the psychosocial effects of going on a First Descents program following up on a study conducted in 2012 with the Keck Graduate Institute.